pwhite1989/accessibility-assessment/README.md

 You should now be able to search for Dashboards and Visualisations using the *test-suite-name* given to your UI test job in our build-jobs config.

-**IMPORTANT: The time filter field we use in Kibana is currently "testRun", which is a timestamp that maps back to the execution of the UI tests that generated the Violations.
-Make sure that you have your Time Range set correctly or the visualisations in your dashboards won't be populated.
+**IMPORTANT: The time filter field we use in Kibana is currently "testRun", which is a timestamp that maps back to the execution of the UI tests that generated the pages used in the assessment.
+Make sure that you have your Kibana "Time Range" set appropriately or the visualisations in your dashboards won't be visible.
 We suggest setting it to "Last 7 days"**

 ### Stopping your local ELK stack
 Execute the following command from the `apps/` directory: